Kilsyth South

 Kilsyth South has shown very soft population growth performance across periods assessed by AreaSearch

 The population of Kilsyth South is estimated at around 2,984 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 2,862 people, representing a growth of 122 individuals (4.3%).
-The latest estimate by AreaSearch uses resident population data from June 2024 and validated new addresses since the Census date, totaling 2,941 residents.
-This results in a density ratio of approximately 890 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Kilsyth South's growth rate since the census is 4.3%, positioning it within 0.6 percentage points of the SA4 region's growth rate of 4.9%.
-Overseas migration contributed approximately 67% of overall population gains in recent periods.
+This reflects an increase of 122 people since the 2021 Census, which reported a population of 2,862 people.
+The change is inferred from AreaSearch's estimation of the resident population at 2,941 following examination of ABS ERP data released in June 2024 and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 890 persons per square kilometer.
+Kilsyth South's growth rate of 4.3% since census positions it within 0.6 percentage points of the SA4 region (4.9%).
+Population growth was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered by the ABS data.
-Future population trends indicate an increase just below the national median, with Kilsyth South expected to expand by 125 persons to 2041, reflecting a total increase of 0.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends suggest a median increase just below national averages, with the suburb expected to expand by 130 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.9% over the 17 years.

 Frequently Asked Questions - Population